Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Introduction

-Here, the $^{10}$Be nucleus is one of neutron excess nuclei.
+The $^{10}$Be nucleus is a neutron-excess nucleus.
 The $^{7}$Be and $^{10}$Be nuclei are produced by the nuclear reaction between cosmic rays and light nuclei (nitrogen and oxygen) in the atmosphere.
-They are applied to investigate the activity of the sun especially for $^{10}$Be with a long lifetime.
-The $^{10}$Be nucleus is often considered as the typical neutron-rich nucleus with the cluster structure, where the two valence neutrons play molecular-orbital motions around two $\alpha$ clusters~\cite{seya1981,itagaki2000-1,itagaki2000-2,itagaki2002}.
-For its 0$^+$ states, it is considered that the 0$^+_1$ and 0$^+_3$ states are characterized by the $\pi$ orbit of the valence neutrons around $\alpha$--$\alpha$.
+These nuclei, especially, $^{10}$Be with a long lifetime, are examined to investigate the activity of the Sun.
+The $^{10}$Be nucleus is often considered the typical neutron-rich nucleus with the cluster structure, and in this nucleus, two valence neutrons perform molecular-orbital motions around two $\alpha$ clusters~\cite{seya1981,itagaki2000-1,itagaki2000-2,itagaki2002}.
+With regard to its 0$^+$ states, the 0$^+_1$ and 0$^+_3$ states are characterized by the $\pi$ orbit of the valence neutrons around $\alpha$--$\alpha$.
 On the other hand, the 0$^+_2$ state has a large $\alpha$--$\alpha$ distance, which is characterized by the $\sigma$ orbit.
 Above these 0$^+$ states, rotational bands are formed.
 For example, the 2$^+_1$ state is a member of the $K=0$ band together with the ground $0^+$ state and the 2$^+_2$ state is the band head state of the $K=2$ side-band.
 This 2$^+_2$ state is located close to the neutron-threshold energy and thus the single-particle motion of the two neutrons and dineutron correlation compete with each other.
-In Ref.~\cite{itagaki2002}, the dineutron correlation and its breaking due to the spin-orbit interaction are discussed.
-The persistence of the dineutron cluster is sensitive to the strength of the spin-orbit interaction, even if the binding energy of the neutrons from the threshold is adjusted to be constant.
+Ref.~\cite{itagaki2002} discussed the dineutron correlation and its breaking because of the spin-orbit interaction.
+The persistence of the dineutron cluster is sensitive to the strength of the spin-orbit interaction, even if the binding energy of the neutrons from the threshold is kept constant.
 The weak spin-orbit interaction favors the dineutron structure.
 However, the spin-orbit interaction with realistic strength significantly breaks the dineutron structure.
-It is desired that such exotic feature as the persistence of the dineutron cluster should be identified with the experimental data through proper nuclear reactions.
-In this paper, we extract the degree of development of the dineutron correlation in $^{10}$Be from inelastic scattering.
+Exotic features such as the persistence of a dineutron cluster should be identified with experimental data obtained through appropriate nuclear reactions.
+In this study, we determined the degree of development of the dineutron correlation in $^{10}$Be from inelastic scattering.